wesabe/lynofx/README.md

 ## Contributing ##

 Contributions to lynofx are welcome.
-Please add tests for your contribution and make sure all tests pass before sending a pull request.
 Here are some ideas for things to do:

 * Allow the user to specify a username and password from the command line or a config file so the script can be run out of cron.